lucasjoliveau/doc/en/developer/reference/backend/views.md

 #### Semantic components

-Semantic components tie into and allow interaction with the Odoo system.
+Semantic components tie into and allow interaction with the Konvergo ERP system.
 Available semantic components are:

 `button`

-call into the Odoo system, similar to list view buttons.
+call into the Konvergo ERP system, similar to list view buttons.
 In addition, the following attribute can be specified:

 `special`